Afran1984/Muliple-Diseases-Prediction/README.md

-# Chronic Disease Prediction Using Machine Learning
+# Multidimensional Disease Prediction: A Comparative Exploration of Machine Learning Approaches

 This research explores the accurate implementation of machine learning algorithms to predict several chronic diseases, including heart disease, stroke, asthma, diabetes, kidney disease, and skin cancer.
 The study compares diverse models such as:
 - **Decision Trees**